-+ New construction of an additional 19,500 SF stand-alone, one-story building that serves as the Band Hall with ensemble rooms, practice rooms, administrative rooms and supporting functions; Major reconstruction to the Administrative offices was performed to accommodate a secure main building entry vestibule.
++ New construction of an additional 19,500 SF stand-alone, one-story building that serves as the band hall with ensemble rooms, practice rooms, administrative rooms and supporting functions; major reconstruction to the administrative offices was performed to accommodate a secure main building entry vestibule.

-+ Conversion of the existing Band Hall into a new Choir Room.
++ Conversion of the existing band hall into a new choir room.

 + Conversion of the existing ROTC office into a typical classroom.

-+ Restroom renovation including mechanical upgrades.
++ Restroom renovations including mechanical upgrades.